s175573/KIRCLE/README.md

 # kir-genotyper
-Algorithm for calling KIR gene alleles from BLASTed WXS or WGS reads.
+Algorithm for calling KIR gene alleles from BLAST output generated from WXS or WGS reads.

 # Installation
 We recommend running KIR Genotyper using the Anaconda distribution of Python-3.4 or greater.
 Required python packages include numpy and pandas.
 For visualization purposes, matplotlib, seaborn, and sklearn are required.